leshack/Hackthebox/Paper/paperhtb.md

 ## Takeover
- After geting the reverse shell we have to do some adjusment to our reverse shell to make it ready for using by doing a stty escalation to get an interactive shell:
+ After geting the  shell we have to do some adjusment to our reverse shell to make it ready for using by doing a stty escalation to get an interactive shell:

 #### code-stty
  ```bash
  python3 -c 'import pty;pty.spawn("/bin/bash")'
  [ctrl] + z